-The development of new technologies for the reduction of CO2 emissions as well as the improvement of new technologies for CO2 separation and capture have been established as main priorities for scientists and governments worldwide.
-Furthermore, the ability to use CO2 as a raw material for the production of chemicals, materials (polymers) and fuels increases the need to develop technologies CO2 separation.
-Carbon Dioxide Separation/Capture by Using Membranes explores the unique property of membranes to separate gases with different physical and chemical properties.
-The book covers both polymeric and inorganic materials for CO2 separation and explains their mechanism of action allowing the development the most appropriate and efficient processes.
-It also lists the advantages of using membranes instead of other separation techniques, ie their low operating costs.
-And energy consumption.
-This book offers a unique opportunity to the scientists who are working on the field of membrane technology for CO2 separation and capture to find the latest information in one source.
+Current Trends and Future Developments on (Bio-) Membranes: Carbon Dioxide Separation/Capture by Using Membranes explores the unique property of membranes to separate gases with different physical and chemical properties.
+The book covers both polymeric and inorganic materials for CO2 separation and explains their mechanism of action, allowing for the development and most appropriate and efficient processes.
+It also lists the advantages of using membranes instead of other separation techniques, i.e., their low operating costs and low energy consumption.
+This book offers a unique opportunity for scientists working in the field of membrane technology for CO2 separation and capture.

 - Outlines numerous membrane-based technologies for CO2 separation and capture

-- Includes various applications, modelling and the economic considerations of the various processes
+- Includes various applications, modelling, and the economic considerations of each process

 - Covers advanced techniques for the separation of CO2 in natural gas